ipspace/netlab/docs/labs/clab.md

 * Cumulus VX, FRR, Linux, and Nokia SR Linux images are automatically downloaded from Docker Hub.
 * Arista cEOS image has to be [downloaded and installed manually](ceos.md).
-* Nokia SR OS container image (requires a license), see also [vrnetlab instructions](https://containerlab.srlinux.dev/manual/vrnetlab/).
+* Nokia SR OS container image (requires a license); see also [vrnetlab instructions](https://containerlab.srlinux.dev/manual/vrnetlab/).

-You can also use [vrnetlab](https://github.com/vrnetlab/vrnetlab) to build VM-in-container images for Cisco CSR 1000v, Nexus 9300v and IOS XR, OpenWRT, Mikrotik RouterOS, Arista vEOS, Juniper vMX and vQFX, and a few other devices.
+You can also use [vrnetlab](https://github.com/vrnetlab/vrnetlab) to build VM-in-container images for Cisco CSR 1000v, Nexus 9300v, and IOS XR, OpenWRT, Mikrotik RouterOS, Arista vEOS, Juniper vMX and vQFX, and a few other devices.

 ```{warning}
 You might have to change the default loopback address pool when using _vrnetlab_ images.
 See [](clab-vrnetlab) for details.